|

 money if there are more.

-The known examples of illegal contracts are Baldwin Park, Bell Gardens,
+The known examples of illegal or cost-neutral contracts are Bakersfield‡, Baldwin Park‡, Bell Gardens‡,

 Check the contract in "your" city.
-You can get it by calling the city clerk, at city hall.
+It may be available on the city's Documents page, here on highwayrobbery.net.
+Or, you can get it by calling the city clerk, at city hall.
 If the

 contract was signed or amended after Jan.
 1, 2004 and the quantity of tickets (or